top of page

 The adjective 'saturated' owes its etymology to the Latin word 'saturatus,' which is the past participle of 'saturare.'
 In Latin, 'saturare' means 'to fill to the full' or 'to saturate.'
 This notion of reaching maximum capacity or being completely filled is at the heart of the word's meaning.
 When something is described as 'saturated,' it implies that it has absorbed or taken in as much as it can hold, leaving no room for additional absorption or soaking.
 This etymology underscores the idea of fullness and completeness, highlighting the state of being entirely filled or soaked to its maximum capacity.

-Quiz: Find the meaning of saturated
+Quiz: Find the meaning of the adjective saturated:

 Try Again!